luisjguedes/docs-portfolio/docs/index.md

 # Documentation samples

 ## What this portfolio shows
-This is simply the best repository contains small, representative samples showing how I approach documentation as a product.
+This repository contains small, representative samples showing how I approach documentation as a product.

 ## Contents
 - **Structured docs** (concept / how-to / reference / troubleshooting)